How to become a Counselor in Maryland

 You may download the application off the following Maryland Department of Health and Mental Hygiene webpage.

-The Board will send you a Licensure Examination Registration form once your application has been evaluated and you have been approved to take the National Counselor Examination administered by the National Board for Certified Counselors (NBCC).
-You will need to submit the approval letter and fee to the NBCC.
+The Board should send you a Licensure Examination Registration form once your application has been evaluated and you have been approved to take the National Counselor Examination administered by the National Board for Certified Counselors (NBCC).
+Submit the approval letter and fee to the NBCC.

 More information about the exam can be found on the NBCC website.